 These school food standards are intended to help children develop healthy eating habits and ensure that they get the energy and nutrition they need across the whole school day.
-It is just as important to cook food that looks good and tastes delicious; to talk to children about what is on affer and recommend dishes; to reduce queuing; and to serve the food in a because neuronnent where they can eat with their friends.
+It is just as important to cook food that looks good and tastes deficious; to talk to children about what is on affer and var are commend dishes; to reduce queuing; and to serve the food in a pleasant environment where they can eat with their friends.